alexkeila/udacity_data_science_nanodegree_project_2/README.md

 2. Run the following commands in the project's root directory to set up your database and model:

     2.1.
 Run the line of code below to run an ETL pipeline that cleans data and stores in a database:
       `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`

     2.2.
 Run the line of code below to run a ML pipeline that trains a classifier and saves it on disk:
       `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

 3. Run the line of code below in the app's directory to run your web app:
     `python run.py`

 4. After the app is up and running, one can open this url and try the web app: http://0.0.0.0:3001/

+5. It should be possible to use this web app to test the classifier just created by typing some text and checking how it is categorized;

+6. Is is also possible to see some visualizations about the dataset used to train the model.